Shafaqulhamim/Shafaqulhamim/README.md

 ### Hi there 👋

 I am Hamim.
-I am an aspiring computer engineer.
-Currently I am learning Machine Learning, Mobile App developement.
-I'm learning flutter to create AI based mobile applications.
+I am an computer engineer completed my Bachelors and now enrolled in Masters.I am efficient in React development, Flutter, and machine learning implimentations.
+My next goal is to be proficient and expert in web developement with AI.